 The tiny "円" was erased from the price labels.
 Instead of costing 300 yen (which isn't much), the products advertised now cost 300 of whatever currency you use where you live (which probably is).

 The bottles of "TAE" were spellchecked into "TEA" when brought overseas.

 The cookie boxes were bilingual in the Japanese version, like a lot of products in real-life Japan.
 In the international versions, the English text was moved to the top half of the box, replacing the Japanese "クッキー" text, with some drawings of... well, cookies taking its place at the bottom.

-The Ham-chat word Hushie means secret, so it's represented by looking horrified and holding a paper with an X in front of your mouth in Japan.
-Someone decided that wasn't proper in another country, though, and changed it to a red crossed-circle symbol instead.
+The Ham-chat word "Hushie" means "secret", so it's represented by Hamtaro holding a paper with an "X" in front of his mouth in the Japanese version.
+The international version changed the "X" to a red crossed-circle symbol instead.
 Hamtaro's sprite was also changed to have him look more downward than up.

 |Game Boy Advance||Hamtaro: Ham-Ham Heartbreak • Hamtaro: Rainbow Rescue • Hamtaro: Ham-Ham Games|